 If you went on a river trip this summer you may have noticed some changes from previous years due to rafting with COVID.
 In spite of those changes most people came off their trips smiling and healthy!
 The ability to use the river as a place to recharge was more important than ever.
-While there are vaccines on the horizon we expect COVID practices to continue into next summer.
+We expect some COVID practices to continue into the foreseeable future.

-The majority of this update is based upon trips guided in Idaho and Grand Canyon over the past summer.
-What happened on the trips we discuss here may or may not happen with every outfitter.
+The majority of this update is based upon multi-day trips guided in Idaho and Grand Canyon.
+What is happening on the trips we discuss here may or may not happen with every outfitter.
 Be sure to ask your outfitter how they are mitigating for COVID before going on your trip.
 Overall the rafting industry had the same goal as previous summers – to minimize risk, have tons of fun, and provide a memorable experience that allows people to connect to a landscape, river, and each other in a genuine way.

-That last part, “to each other,” was probably the most difficult this year, literally speaking.
+That last part, “to each other,” was probably the most difficult during the summer of 2020, literally speaking.
 While many of us in this industry started the summer unsure, by the end of the summer we felt pretty confident in our COVID procedures.

-Before starting the season, many within the rafting industry had concern about potentially spreading the virus.
+Before starting the 2020 season, many within the rafting industry had concern about potentially spreading the virus.
 We work rural communities, near Native American reservations, where there isn’t the medical resources to deal with COVID well.
-While some guides decided not to return to the river this year, we found the communities wanted trips as they are important economic drivers in rural areas.
+While some guides decided not to return to the river, we found the communities wanted trips as they are important economic drivers in rural areas.

 The three companies I worked with in Oregon, Idaho, Utah, California and Arizona had fairly similar protocols.
 An example was consistency having everyone wear masks during close travel contact, for example riding on the bus to put-in.
 One trip had everyone get a COVID test before the trip, adding another level of security.
 Once on the river it felt like much more of a normal routine: laughing, exploring, relaxing.